hajame/RandomDungeonGenerator2000/documentation/test_report.md

 | 980k   | 1000          | 4208          |
 | 2M | 10000         | 16004         |

 It can be seen that when n + m doubles, the average time quadruples.
-This suggests a time estimation of

-    O(2(n+m)) = O(n+m)

-This is in line with the initial time estimation given in the [Project specifications document](https://github.com/hajame/RandomDungeonGenerator2000/blob/master/documentation/specifications.md).
+This suggests a time complexity of `O((n+m)^2)`, which is not line with the initial time estimation of `O(n+m)`, given in the [Project specifications document](https://github.com/hajame/RandomDungeonGenerator2000/blob/master/documentation/specifications.md).

+As phase 2: 'fill remaining space with a maze' is the most time-demanding phase, more optimization there could lead to a faster, more efficient algorithm.